 The best way to book your bus tickets

-You can easily book bus tickets in advance online with Eurolines or Flixbus.
+You can easily book bus tickets in advance online with Flixbus.
 Your bus journey to Brussels will cross the Channel to France either via the Eurotunnel or by ferry.
 It’s significantly quicker and smoother to make sure you go via the Eurotunnel instead of by ferry.
 The Eurotunnel takes just half an hour to take you from the UK to France, while the ferry journey is 90 minutes.

 Pro tip: It’s not always well-indicated when you make the booking, but check the duration of the trip.
 If the journey time is noticeably longer, you can assume it will be by ferry.

 While return bus tickets will often be much cheaper than other forms of transport, if your budget is tight, there’s a way to make your return journey to Brussels even cheaper.

 Pro tip: book a one-way journey from London.
 Then, confirm your return leg once you are in Belgium.
 There are often promo tickets available if you are booking online from Belgium which can cost less than €10 one way.
 This is an excellent price, considering the distance you’re travelling, and a cost-effective hack, especially if your travel dates are flexible.

 What to do when you arrive at the bus station